earthbound19/_ebDev/scripts/documentationFooter.md

 I also use the redireciton operators `<` and `>`.
 Here's [a link to documentation on the redirect operators](https://www.gnu.org/software/bash/manual/html_node/Redirections.html).

+Better than the pipe operator in many cases is the here-string operator `<<<` which passes the result of the command on the right to the command on the left.
+Here is [a link to documentation on that](http://www.gnu.org/savannah-checkouts/gnu/bash/manual/bash.html#Here-Strings) (along with everything else Bash.)

 #### Error Level

 Bash has a built-in variable, `$?`, which is assigned the error level (or exit code) of the previous command.
 By convention when there was no error with a command, error level is set to `0`.